TheCyberLeader/hands-on-cyber-leadership/README.md

 ### **Welcome to my Cybersecurity Portfolio**
 *A hands-on showcase developed as part of the WiCys Google Cybersecurity Certificate Program, presented through the lens of a governance- and risk-aware cybersecurity leader.*

+## 🎯 Why This Portfolio?

+This portfolio showcases how I bridge technical execution with strategic leadership in cybersecurity.
+Each project demonstrates both the practical outcomes—scripts, audits, and implementations—and the strategic rationale behind them, making clear how the work ties to governance, risk management, and organizational priorities.

+My approach is governance-first and impact-driven: every task is framed by the principles of sound decision-making, prioritization, and accountability.
+The intent is to demonstrate not only technical capability, but also how effective cyber leadership translates execution into business value.

 ## 🔍 Project Highlights